OpenAssistant

 See the source code of the example 🔗 here.

-Use Tools
+Use Tools with chat component

 For a quick example: